rrott/rrott.com/source/blog/2016-02-28-rails-5-api-with-activeadmin-integration.html.markdown

 #Setting Up Rails 5 API Only App with ActiveAdmin enabled

+> Note: This article is out of date since Rails 5 has been already released.
+> [Here is](/blog/ror/new-rails-5-api-with-activeadmin-integration.html) an updated version of this article.

+---

-A new version of [Rails 5.0 beta 3](http://weblog.rubyonrails.org/2016/2/27/Rails-5-0-beta3/) has been released several days ago, the RC1 version is to be shipped on March 1 and the final on March 16 and it means that we can start playing with it right now!
+A new version of [Rails 5.0 beta 3](http://weblog.rubyonrails.org/2016/2/27/Rails-5-0-beta3/) was published several days ago while the final version is to be released on March 16.
+It means we can start playing with it right now!
 Yay!!

 As you may probably know **rails-api** gem is now shipped with rails 5 by default.
 It means that we can create beautiful API services using rails without any doubt =)